5 Ways to make Spring cleaning easy

 Actually get down on your hands and knees and scrub your entryway floor and floorboards with your all-purpose cleaner.
 It will disinfect and smell great as you come in the door plus get rid of any lingering yucky stuff tracked in over the winter.
-Wash and air out a mat or area rug to have in the entry for neat shoe storage, and if you can, tuck in a bench or little stool to encourage all family and guests to sit down and take shoes off at the door.
+Wash and air out a mat to have in the entry for neat shoe storage, and if you can, tuck in a bench or little stool to encourage all family and guests to sit down and take shoes off at the door.
 Just thinking about the dirt and toxins they track inside makes me want to scrub the floor all over again!
 More helpful info on essentials for a small entryway are here.

 3. Clean out your kitchen cupboards and drawers.

 When you eliminate unused clutter from cabinets, cooking and baking become easier, and cleanup takes much less time.
 Declutter what you can from your kitchen as a Spring Cleaning task and reap the benefits all year long.

 One at a time, take everything out of each kitchen cupboard and drawer and make the decision whether it goes back in gets or donated/tossed.

 If there are food cans that haven't been touched since 2010, it's time to pitch them.